K42

 Medical care at the start/finish area

-Mandatory equipment
+Mandatory Equipment

-Closed trail running shoes (with a grippy sole)
+Closed trail running shoes (with grippy sole)

-Extra: Long-sleeve shirt or short-sleeve shirt + arm warmers*
+Extra: Long sleeve shirt or short sleeve shirt + arm warmers*

 Extra: Long pants or leg warmers*